| |

 |

+Old Stewart model, maybe around 1994 (because of the last two digits in the number) but I don't know how he does his serial numbers so it's just a guess.
+Nothing especially special about that particular board as it looks like a shop/inventory board, but you never know.
 The hydro-hull is still made and is characterized by the bevel along the lower rails--some like it, others don't.
 All the basic info (dimensions) is written on the stringer, so Stewart can't offer much more beyond the original purchaser and the year of the board, if he's kept the records (he's probably the largest producer of boards in San Clemente so he may have a complete history of his business--this isn't a garage manufacturer.)
 No harm in contacting him, he's a very friendly and helpful guy, local to San Clemente and long time supporter of the surf scene down here.
 Can't hurt to give the shop a call and give them the serial number.

-L.J.
-Recovering Porsche-holic Gave up trying to stay clean Stabilized on a Pelican I.V. drip Last edited by ossiblue; 05-21-2014 at 12:32 PM.. |
+__________________ L.J.
+Recovering Porsche-holic Gave up trying to stay clean Stabilized on a Pelican I.V. drip Last edited by ossiblue; 05-21-2014 at 12:32 PM.. | ||

 |